kytulendu/rra-krr/rrowl.md

 He is depicted as black furred Rra-krr with horns and red eyes.
 His hands often have bow and arrow or a spear as a weapon.

-For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world land.
+For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
 The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

 From a recently discovered record of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
 But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb that was discovered hundred of years ago.
 This cause intense debate among some Rra-krr lore keeper that in some instance was resolved in a duel in the arena...